ahkab/ahkab/doc/help/Netlist-Syntax.rst

 | RS            | 0.0 ohm           | Series resistance per unit area   |
 +---------------+-------------------+-----------------------------------+

-please refer to the SPICE documentation and the ``diode.py`` file for the others.
+Please refer to the SPICE documentation and the ``diode.py`` file for the others.

 TANH(x)-shaped switch model